dannynotsmart/Binary-Assigner/README.md

 https://binary-assigner.vercel.app/
 ## Features:
-- Set the dimensions of the well plate
+- Set the dimensions of the well plate, with letters to identify rows and numbers to identify columns
 - Add description about the specimens in the well plate
-- "<-" and "->" keys to cycle between wells
+- "<-" (only on keyboard) and "->" keys to cycle between wells
-- "B" (Keyboard) or "Action Button" (Clicker) to toggle the state of the well
+- "B" (Keyboard) or "page up button" (Clicker) to toggle the state of the well to blue
+- "N" (keyboard) or "<-"(clicker) to toggle between red and green for the well
+- When well state is toggled from default, cycles to next well
 - Exports the data in a JSON file
 - Import JSON files to modify existing save states